northwood-labs/devsec-ui/content/learning/_index.md

 ---
 title: Learning
-description: Gaining greater understanding.
+description: What do the results mean?
 layout: list
 ---

-## Documentation

-Learn more about how stuff works.
+## How does this stuff work?